memgraph/memgraph/docs/user_technical/quick-start.md

 Where `<IP_ADDRESS>` and `<PORT>` should be replaced with the network location where Memgraph is reachable.
-The `--insecure` option specifies that SLL should be disabled (Memgraph alpha does not support SSL).  `--user` and `--pass` parameter values are ignored by Memgraph (alpha is single-user), but need to be provided for the client to connect automatically.
+The `--insecure` option specifies that SLL should be disabled (Memgraph currently does not support SSL).  `--user` and `--pass` parameter values are ignored by Memgraph (currently the database is single-user), but need to be provided for the client to connect automatically.

 After the client has started it should present a command prompt similar to: